Challenge & Lower Your Taxes

 Application for Correction of Assessment forms will be available online from the Assessment Review Commission website after January 2nd.
-Applications may be filed electronically through the county's online appeal system called AROW-Assessment Review, now extended through April 3, 2023, with the same effect as filing on paper.
+Applications may be filed electronically through the county's online appeal system called AROW-Assessment Review, through March 1, 2024, with the same effect as filing on paper.
 Successful transmissions generate an appeal number immediately, and an email message after a short delay.

 You may request an Application for Correction of Assessment form be mailed to you by calling the Assessment Review Commission at 516-571-3214.

 Application for Correction of Assessment forms may be obtained and submitted in person at the Assessment Review Commission, 240 Old Country Road, 5th Floor, Mineola, NY 11501.
 Hours are from 9 am to 4:30 pm, Monday to Friday, except holidays.

 Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, 5th Floor, Mineola, NY 11501.
 Mail must be postmarked by the USPS no later than March 1, 2024.

 Small Claims Assessment Review